 Vouchers are like bonuses.
 Imagine you have been given a check of $1000 as a bonus would you return it?
 Certainly, you wouldn’t.
 You will use this extra money to pay the bills or to buy something, or maybe you’ll put it away as savings.
 This is about your benefits of getting a bonus now what does an employer get out of this?
 Well, the employer earns your loyalty in return now you’ll put more effort into your work.

-Same is the case with the coupon and discount codes.
+The same is the case with the coupon and discount codes.
 The payoff is smaller than the bonuses obviously, but if we consider the overall budget, it will be so many dollars.
 Companies allocate huge amounts to coupons in order to attract new customers and reward their loyal customers, so they remain loyal.
 Not using a coupon within its expiry is like throwing away the bonus.

 The Statistics Of Couponing